Shambhavi-Dubey/Heart_Disease_Detection/README.md

 Final Year B.Tech CSE Student<br>
 Project Guide: ChatGPT

-Notes
+Notes<br>
-Models trained on a balanced dataset using ADASYN Optuna used for hyperparameter optimization
+Models trained on a balanced dataset using ADASYN<br>
+Optuna used for hyperparameter optimization<br>
-GUI designed for simplicity and usability
+GUI designed for simplicity and usability<br>